alankbi/detecto/docs/usage/quickstart.rst

 By default, Detecto will run all heavy-duty code on the GPU if it's available and on the CPU otherwise.
 However, training and inference can take a long time without a GPU.
-Thus, if your computer doesn't have GPU you can use, consider using a service such as `Google Colab
+Thus, if your computer doesn't have a GPU you can use, consider using a service such as `Google Colab
 <https://colab.research.google.com/>`_, which comes with a free GPU.